-The family members and significant others of the survivor of sexual assault or abuse are also involved in the aftermath of the assault and may experience some of the same emotions as the primary survivor.
-They not only want to give support and help the survivor cope with their feelings, but the significant other/family member also needs to deal with their own feelings regarding the assault and the impact on the survivor and their relationship with the significant other/family member.
+"Significant others" (i.e. friends, family members, and partners of the victim/survivor of sexual violence) are also involved in the aftermath of the incident and may experience some of the same emotions as the primary survivor.
+It's normal to want to support and help the survivor cope with their feelings, but to also need to deal with your own feelings regarding the incident--as well as the impact of the incident on your relationship with the victim/survivor.

 Common Feelings of Significant Others

 - Concern for the victim/survivor.

 - Confusion about how to deal with the trauma.

 - Difficulty understanding why the assault or violence happened.

 - Helplessness - wishing you could have protected the survivor or prevented the violence.

 - Wanting to "fix" the situation so that life can "get back to normal."